Okinawa April 1945 : Costly Battle on Japan's Home Island

 There were no Japanese planes in the sky, no submarines, no troops in sight.
 In the northern sector of the island the marines ran upon just fifteen Japanese soldiers.
-By mid-afternoon fifty thousand American troops were ashore, and the supply ships were beginning to unload their cargos, more or less relaxed because the job seemed so easy.
+By mid-afternoon over fifty thousand American troops were ashore, and the supply ships were beginning to unload their cargos, more or less relaxed because the job seemed so easy.
 On Okinawa Japanese leaders had completely reversed their tactics.
 General Ushijima had decided to virtually abandon the airfields and beaches where the Americans would land.
-He concentrated his forces south and east of Naha, the capital city on the Motobu Peninsula.
+He concentrated his forces in the south and east of Naha, the capital city on the Motobu Peninsula.
 General Ushijima's troops were so skillfully hidden on the island that the Americans drastically underestimated their numbers.
 There they remained quietly in their fortified positions as he shells and bombs rained down, to land mostly in the wrong places.
 The Japanese troops were hunkered down in a honeycomb of caves and terrain that the U.S. Tenth Army Commander, Lieutenant General Simon Bolivar Buckner, called the most formidable fixed position in the history of warfare.
-Under the organizational name Tenth Army, Buckner's command was made up of four army and three marine divisions.
+Under the organizational name the Tenth Army, Buckner's command was made up of four army and three marine divisions.
 It was Buckner's first major operation completely under his command.
 He had lead American troops in the recapture of the Alaskan islands of Attu and Kiska in 1942, the only American soil held by Japanese soldiers during the Second World War.